sikaeducation/curriculum/102/standards/explain-flow-of-execution-in-programs/topics/programming-data-types/README.md

 * `13453834`
 * `-2342.2342`

 Any number value can be either a number type or a string type.
 For example, `5` is the value 5 with the type number, while `"5"` is the value 5 with the type string.
 Which type you use for a number depends on what kinds of operations you want to do.
 If you could conceivably do math with the value, such as an age, it should be a number type.
-If you're displaying or formatting a value, or if the numbers aren't used for math, such as a phone or social security number, it should be a string.
+If you're displaying or formatting a value or if the numbers aren't used for math *(such as a phone or social security number), the value is a string.

 ### Booleans